 All supervisors, building principals, and other administrators who receive a complaint or information about suspected sexual harassment, observe what may be sexually harassing behavior or for any reason suspect that sexual harassment is occurring, are required to report such suspected sexual harassment to the CRCO.
-In the event the CRCO is the alleged harasser, the report will be directed to another CRCO, if the District has designated another individual to serve in that capacity.
+In the event the CRCO is the alleged harasser, the report will be directed to another CRCO, if the District has designated another individual to serve in that capacity, or to the Superintendent.

 In addition to being subject to discipline if they engaged in sexually harassing conduct themselves, supervisors, building principals, and other administrators will be subject to discipline for failing to report suspected sexual harassment or otherwise knowingly allowing sexual harassment to continue.

 Supervisors, building principals, and other administrators will also be subject to discipline for engaging in any retaliation.

 All complaints or information about sexual harassment will be investigated, whether that information was reported in verbal or written form.
 Investigations will be conducted in a timely manner, and will be confidential to the extent possible.

 An investigation of any complaint, information or knowledge of suspected sexual harassment will be prompt and thorough, commenced immediately and completed as soon as possible.
 The investigation will be kept confidential to the extent possible.
 Disclosure may, however, be necessary to complete a thorough investigation of the charges and/or notify law enforcement officials.
 All persons involved, including complainants, witnesses, and alleged harassers will be accorded due process, as outlined below, and in accordance with any applicable collective bargaining agreements to protect their rights to a fair and impartial investigation.